MicrosoftDocs/power-pages-docs/power-pages-docs/configure/liquid/dataverse-liquid-tags.md

 ```
 **page**

 The search result page to be returned.
-If not provided, the first page (1) will be returned.
+If not provided, the first page (1) is returned.

 ```
 {% searchindex query: request.params.query, page: 2 %}